 My short stories have been published in many literary journals and shortlisted in prizes.
 Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016.
 (Listen to Juliet Stevenson reading it.)

-I am represented by Jane Finigan from Lutyens & Rubinstein.
+I am represented by Sarah Lutyens from Lutyens & Rubinstein.

 I live in Winchester, England with my husband and have two grown-up children.